ypratap11/ypratap11/README.md

 <!--
 **ypratap11/ypratap11** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-# Yash Pratap - AI/ML Engineer in Transition
+# Yeragudipati Pratap - AI/ML Engineer in Transition

 ## 👋 About Me
 Oracle ERP Expert with 20+ years transitioning to AI/ML Engineering.